-Competition in South Korea’s mobile video game market is set to intensify in the coming months with the launches of new titles, analysts have said.
+Analysts have said that competition in South Korea’s mobile video game market is set to intensify in the coming months with the launches of new titles.

 Video game giant NCSOFT Corp is set to release “Blade & Soul 2,” the sequel to its popular massively multiplayer online role-playing game (MMORPG) for PCs and mobile devices on August 26.